Blackheath Blue Mountains views

 Cherrydell Garden in Leura in Spring

-If you are visiting in spring, I suggest a stroll past Cherrydell, a beautiful private garden that is often open in October and then on to Everglades ($17) or just continue on to Sublime Point Lookout.
-You can return to Sydney from Leura Station.
+If you’re visiting in spring, stroll past Cherrydell, a beautiful private garden that’s often open in October, then on to Everglades ($17) or continue to Sublime Point Lookout.
+Return to Sydney from Leura Station.

 Related: 3 Blue Mountains bush walks in Leura